International Criminal Court investigation in Libya: Arrest warrants

 On 27 June 2011, the ICC issued warrants of arrest for the Libyan head of state, Muammar Gaddafi, for his second son, Saif al-Islam Gaddafi, and for Abdullah Senussi, Muammar Gaddafi's intelligence chief and brother-in-law, married to Muammar Gaddafi's sister-in-law, for murders and persecution of unarmed civilians as crimes against humanity under Articles 7(1)(a) and 7(1)(h) of the Rome Statute.
 The case against Muammar Gaddafi was closed by the ICC shortly after his death.

 As of 9 May 2018, the ICC had outstanding warrants for the arrest of Tohami Khaled, former head of the Internal Security Agency of Libya during the final years of the Muammar Gaddafi government; and of Saif al-Islam Gaddafi, both of whom were believed by the ICC to remain at large.
 Saif al-Islam Gaddafi had been captured in Zintan in 2014 and rumoured to have been released in June 2018.
+Saif al-Islam Gaddafi was eventually shot dead in February 2026.
+Khaled died in Cairo, Egypt on 12 February 2021, as a result of complications related to COVID-19.

 The ICC claims against Abdullah Senussi were concluded in July 2014 on the grounds that his case was being tried in Libyan courts and as of 9 May 2018, continued to monitor the progress of the Libyan legal proceedings against him.
+On 7 September 2022, the ICC terminated proceedings against Khaled, who was confirmed by the ICC to have died.